 Tuesday, May 06, 2014

-The Case-Shiller house price indexes for June were released yesterday.
+The Case-Shiller house price indexes for February were released last week (CoreLogic this morning).
 Zillow has started forecasting Case-Shiller a month early - and I like to check the Zillow forecasts since they have been pretty close.
-Note: Zillow makes a strong argument that the Case-Shiller index is currently overstating national house price appreciation.

 |Case Shiller Composite 10||Case Shiller Composite 20|